Chart Color Schemes

 Lara is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lara's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
-Home ownership in Lara was at 31.2%, with the remaining dwellings being mortgaged (46.8%) or rented (22.0%).
-The median monthly mortgage repayment in Lara was $1,733, higher than Non-Metro Vic.'s average of $1,712.
+Lara's dwelling structures, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Lara was at 31.2%, with mortgaged dwellings at 46.8% and rented dwellings at 22.0%.
+The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Vic.'s average of $1,712.
 The median weekly rent figure in Lara was $370, compared to Non-Metro Vic.'s $335.
-Nationally, Lara's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Lara's mortgage repayments were lower at $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing